iTwin/bis-schemas/Domains/Profiles/Profiles.remarks.md

 ### **DoubleLShapeProfileType**

 Enumeration used to specify how [DoubleLShapeProfiles](#doublelshapeprofile) geometry is created - which "legs" of the [LShapeProfile](#lshapeprofile) are placed back to back.

+## **Standard Profiles**

+Most often used Profiles are standard and defined in a catalog.
+This is defined by a Profile and Code hierarchy representing four components:

+- `StandardsOrganization` - Name of the standards organization that defines the [Profile](#profile), e.g. "AISC"
+- `Manufacturer` - Name of the manufacturer for the [Profile](#profile).
+This is usually a country code e.g. "US"
+- `Revision` - Name of the edition or version of the standards organization, e.g. "14"
+- `Name` - Name of the [Profile](#profile) (also called designation) e.g. "W16x40"

+Applications will be able to use this information to query detailed properties and geometry of catalog (database) profile.
+Applications that don't have access to catalogs will still be able to render the Profiles as they contain their own geometry constructed from available properties - this geometry may not match the detailed geometry from a catalog.